drone/docs/content/setup/config/github.md

 ## Organization Whitelists

-You may also provide a white list of organizations that are authorized to use Drone.
-Only users belonging to these accounts may login to the system.
-This means you can enable registration while still limiting access to the system.
+When specified, only users belonging to these organization may login to the system.
+Use this option to enable self-registration while still limiting access to the general public.

 ```toml
 [github]